michaeldharrington/number-go-up/README.md

 /server   Cloudflare Worker + Durable Object + KV
 ```

-- A single **Durable Object** (`idFromName("global")`) holds the one true
+- A single Durable Object (`idFromName("global")`) holds the one true
-  total — exactly one instance worldwide, so increments are strictly
+  total.
+There's exactly one instance worldwide, so increments serialize
-  serialized without locks.
-An hourly alarm snapshots the total into a
+  without locks.
+An hourly alarm snapshots the total into a rolling
-  rolling 24-point history for the sparkline.
+  24-point history for the sparkline.
-- **KV** handles all per-user state: rate limiting (1 click/hour per
+- KV handles per-user state: rate limiting (1 click/hour per client, 5/hour
-  client, 5/hour per IP — IPs stored only as SHA-256 hashes) and lifetime
+  per IP, and IPs are stored only as SHA-256 hashes) plus lifetime click
-  click counts.
+  counts.
 The Durable Object never sees who clicked.
 - The client polls every 60s (10s while the menu is open), pauses during
-  sleep, updates optimistically on click, and reconciles with the server —
+  sleep, and updates optimistically on click.
+If the server says 429, it
-  snapping back with a countdown on a 429.
+  snaps back and shows a countdown.

 ### API